 Mr. Baert was an Instructor in the Ontario Bar Admission Course in both the Advocacy and Civil Procedure sections from 1995 to 2001.
 Kirk has also been a guest Instructor in the Osgoode Hall Intensive Trial Advocacy Workshop.

 Kirk is a former editor of Carswell’s Practice Cases.
 He is currently a contributing editor of Class Action, a quarterly publication issued by Federated Press.
-Kirk is also a member of the CBA National Task Force on Class Actions.
+Kirk was also a member of the CBA National Task Force on Class Actions.
 Kirk is the former Chair of the OBA Section on Class Actions.
 He sits on the Board of Directors for Pro Bono Law Ontario.
 His column, “Class Acts”, appears in The Canadian Lawyer once a month.
-He is currently a member of the Advisory Group of the Law Reform Commission of Ontario’s work on reforming the Class Proceedings Act, 1992.
+He is also a former member of the Advisory Group of the Law Reform Commission of Ontario’s work on reforming the Class Proceedings Act, 1992.

 Kirk is a Fellow of the Litigation Counsel of America.
 The Litigation Counsel of America is a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
-He has also been recognized by Lexpert, Best Lawyers in Canada, Chambers Global, Benchmark Canada and the Lexpert/American Lawyer Leading 500 Lawyers in Canada as a leading lawyer in class action litigation.
+He has also been recognized by Lexpert, Best Lawyers in Canada, Chambers Canada, Chambers Global, Benchmark Canada and the Lexpert/American Lawyer Leading 500 Lawyers in Canada as a leading lawyer in class action litigation.